What is AutoEventWireup ?

 To change the value of the AutoEventWireup attribute in the individual ASP.NET Web Form, add the AutoEventWireup attribute to the @ Page directive, as follows:

-When you use Microsoft Visual Studio .NET, the value of the AutoEventWireup attribute is set to false and the designer automatically generates event handlers.
-If you do set AutoEventWireup to true, Visual Studio will generate code to bind the events and the page framework will automatically call events based on their names.
-This can result in the same event code being called twice when the page runs.
-As a consequence, you should always leave AutoEventWireup set to false when working in Visual Studio.
+When using Microsoft Visual Studio .NET, the default value of the AutoEventWireup attribute is set to false.
+In this case, the designer in Visual Studio generates the necessary event handlers automatically.
+However, if you choose to set AutoEventWireup to true, Visual Studio will generate code to bind the events and the page framework will automatically invoke the events based on their names.
+It's important to note that enabling AutoEventWireup in Visual Studio may result in duplicate execution of event code when the page is running.
+Therefore, it is generally recommended to keep AutoEventWireup set to false while working in Visual Studio to avoid such duplication of event code execution.

 Disadvantage

-The disadvantage of the AutoEventWireup attribute is that it requires that the page event handlers have specific, predictable names.
-This limits your flexibility in how you name your event handlers.
-Therefore, in Visual Studio, the AutoEventWireup attribute is set to false by default and the designer generates explicit code to bind page events to methods.
+One potential drawback of using the AutoEventWireup attribute is that it imposes a requirement for page event handlers to have specific and predictable names.
+This can limit your flexibility in choosing customized names for your event handlers.
+As a result, in Visual Studio, the AutoEventWireup attribute is typically set to false by default.
+In this scenario, the designer generates explicit code to establish the binding between page events and their corresponding methods, allowing for more control and customization in naming the event handlers.

 - Asp.Net Interview Questions (Part-1)